lukegeiger/LGFlapJackStackView/README.md

 [self presentViewController:mailViewController animated:YES completion:nil];
 ```

+##Customization
+All colors, fonts, etc are editable.
+If you want to edit the label that is in the bars of the flapjack, simply subclass LGFlapJack, and override rightBarFormatString or leftBarFormatString.

+As it stands right now, there are no default headers or footers for this graph, but you can pass in a custom view if you wish.
+(See Possible Improvements section)

 ## Edge Cases
 As it sits right now, if one flapjack's right or left number is severely dominating, it pushes out the lesser to a point where you can't see it displayed on the graph.
 I am looking to add a maximumWidth property on the bars soon.

 ## Possible Improvements
-- I want to add some sort of animation to this...
+- Some sort of animation.
 But the animation should serve some purpose, and it shouldn't just animate just to animate.
-- I also want to add a default footer/header.
+- Default Footer/Header.
-- Adding/Removing Flap Jacks
+- Adding/Removing Flap Jacks.
-- Sorting Flap Jacks
+- Sorting Flap Jacks.

 ## Implementation Notes
 - What appears to be rows in this table view, are actually sections.
 I chose to implement it like this because later down the line I may want to take advantage of the titleForSection or footerForSection methods on the UITableView's data source protocol.